 Council has consistently sought to ensure that the available transport infrastructure in the Shoalhaven is matched to the expected use of its industrial lands portfolio.
 This has included:

-- Successfully advocating for improvements to the crossing of the Illawarra escarpment to the west (Main Road 92) and the Prices Highway corridors;
+- Successfully advocating for improvements to the crossing of the Illawarra escarpment to the west (Main Road 92) and the Princes Highway corridors;

 - Upgrading of key “pinch points” to facilitate increased weight limits for key access roads;